MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/project-merge-between-environments.md

 <Available since="2021 Update 6" />

-Starting in MicroStrategy 2021 Update 6, you can create migrations to merge all objects in a source project into another target project.
+Starting in Strategy 2021 Update 6, you can create migrations to merge all objects in a source project into another target project.

 You must [configure the package storage location in Workstation](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/storage_service_config_workstation.htm) to use this feature.